lkesteloot/unsong/unsong.md

 “Christianity doesn’t pass through any line,” said Father Ellis.
 “It’s open to anyone who wants it.
 And I mention it because it has a lot to say on the issue of incarnating as a human.
 It’s hard.
 Really hard sometimes.
 But definitely very important.”

 “That’s what my father says too,” said Jalaketu.
 “He says that I had to be human.
-But it is…yes.
+But it is... yes.
 It is hard.”

 Vihaan chose that moment to come back in Ellis’s beat-up Chevy Nova.
 The trunk was open and packed with ominous-looking boxes.